mijara/alma-compose/portainer.md

 ### Activate the modules in Portainer

-This is the most `hack-ish` part, in which we must modify the source code of Portainer to link to the new module.
+This is the most `hack-ish` part, in which we must modify the source code of Portainer to link the new module.

 #### JS and CSS

-In the `gruntfile.json` file, include:
+In the `gruntfile.json` file, in the `jsVendor` list, include:

 ```
 bower_components/seiyria-bootstrap-slider/dist/bootstrap-slider.js
 bower_components/eonasdan-bootstrap-datetimepicker/build/js/bootstrap-datetimepicker.min.js
 ```

-To the `jsVendor` list.

-And
+And in the `cssVendor` list include:

 ```
 bower_components/seiyria-bootstrap-slider/dist/css/bootstrap-slider.css
 bower_components/eonasdan-bootstrap-datetimepicker/build/css/bootstrap-datetimepicker.css
 ```

-To the `cssVendor` list.

 Execute: